Fruit Lovers will love Uganda-The Tropical Fruit Basket of Africa

 You can also find yellow passion fruits and no matter which one you pick– both make great fruit juice which is often served in hotels, restaurants – just make sure and ask if they used bottled or boiled water rather than tap water.
 You can also buy Passion Fruit Juice in supermarkets most everywhere in the country.

 Watermelons are found here all year-long and most Watermelons are round and smaller in size in most cases.
-Seedless watermelons do not exist here and if they do they are not readily seen in most markets.
+Seedless watermelons do not exist here and if they do they are not readily seen in most markets(supermarkets have recently introduced them).
 The flavor is great and it pays to do what many do here – have the seller of the watermelons take a knife and cut a small triangle out so that you can see that it is a quality, ripe watermelon that most likely you will enjoy.

 Papayas grow most everywhere in Uganda, you can see them in many gardens, even at hotels, lodges you will find Papaya growing – they ripen to become yellowish and soft.
 They are often served at breakfast or for a dessert at lunch or dinner or are a part of fruit platter that you have ordered at a restaurant here in Uganda.

-Not only is Papaya tasty but the tall trees are nice decoration in gardens with their tropical look perfectly fitting into equatorial Uganda.
+Not only is Papaya tasty but the tall trees are nice decorations in local gardens with their tropical look perfectly fitting into equatorial Uganda.
 You might find Papayas here quite a bit larger than the ones you are used to but they are bursting with flavor.
-You will like the papaya here, add some pineapple and get even a more of flavorful treat.
+You will like the papaya here, add some pineapple and get even a more of a flavorful treat.

 Most visitors to Uganda are unfamiliar with the watermelon sized Jackfruit that grows on trees here in Uganda and once again those trees are found near homes, hotels, lodges.
 Ugandans enjoy Jackfruit a lot and see it as a treat.
 Westerners on the other hand either love it or dislike it.
 More like it – it is different, a bit sticky and the list of fruit that those who partake of it compare it to is endless.